 It's the 21st Century.
 Energy is evolving.
 One of the world's biggest oil companies was ready to evolve with it.

 The brand voice read like a regulatory filing.
 Hundreds of pages of cold, distant, scientific text built for a Linux machine.
-Every page was a battlefield where stakeholders and experts fought for accuracy, while Legal held a veto over what was clear vs "correct."
-The website assumed every reader understood the science and the stocks of energy.
-But they completely left out the people who could get on their side: the public.
+A battlefield between stakeholders and experts.
+Legal over creative.
+The website assumed every reader knew the science and stocks of energy.
+But they completely left out the audience who could get on their side:

 THE RESOLUTION

-How?
-We stopped talking at people and started telling them the right story.
+We stopped talking at people and started telling the right story.